maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 [7] Jaynes, E. T. (1957).
 Information Theory and Statistical Mechanics. *Physical Review*, 106(4), 620-630.

+[8] Kauffman, S. A. (1969).
+Metabolic Stability and Epigenesis in Randomly Constructed Genetic Nets. *Journal of Theoretical Biology*, 22(3), 437-467.

-[8] Manski, C. F. (2003). *Partial Identification of Probability Distributions*.
+[9] Manski, C. F. (2003). *Partial Identification of Probability Distributions*.
 Springer.

-[9] Onsager, L. (1944).
+[10] Onsager, L. (1944).
 Crystal Statistics.
 I. A Two-Dimensional Model with an Order-Disorder Transition. *Physical Review*, 65(3-4), 117-149.

-[10] Price, H. (1996). *Time's Arrow and Archimedes' Point*.
+[11] Price, H. (1996). *Time's Arrow and Archimedes' Point*.
 Oxford University Press.

-[11] Shannon, C. E. (1948).
+[12] Shannon, C. E. (1948).
 A Mathematical Theory of Communication. *Bell System Technical Journal*, 27(3), 379-423.

-[12] Shannon, C. E. (1959).
+[13] Shannon, C. E. (1959).
 Coding Theorems for a Discrete Source with a Fidelity Criterion. *IRE National Convention Record*, 7(4), 142-163.

-[13] Tishby, N., Pereira, F. C., & Bialek, W. (1999).
+[14] Tishby, N., Pereira, F. C., & Bialek, W. (1999).
 The Information Bottleneck Method. *Proceedings of the 37th Annual Allerton Conference on Communication, Control, and Computing*, 368-377.

-[14] Wilson, K. G. (1971).
+[15] Wilson, K. G. (1971).
 Renormalization Group and Critical Phenomena. *Physical Review B*, 4(9), 3174-3183.

-[15] Zhong, S. (2026). *A Consequence of Information Loss — On the Common Origin of the Unification Program and the Arrow of Time* (Version 7.0).
+[16] Zhong, S. (2026). *A Consequence of Information Loss — On the Common Origin of the Unification Program and the Arrow of Time* (Version 7.0).
 Equal System Repository.

-[16] Zhong, S. (2026). *On the Structural Source of Irreversibility — The Non-Injectivity of Macroscopic Descriptions and Its Epistemological Consequences* (Version 29.0).
+[17] Zhong, S. (2026). *On the Structural Source of Irreversibility — The Non-Injectivity of Macroscopic Descriptions and Its Epistemological Consequences* (Version 29.0).
 Equal System Repository.

 ---

 ## XVII.
 Data Availability Statement

 This paper is a theoretical derivation.
-The numerical simulations in Sections VI, VII, and VIII were generated by Python code, reproducible in the GitHub repository maxlanceund/github-random.
+The numerical simulations in Sections VI, VII, VIII, and Appendices D, E were generated by Python code, reproducible in the GitHub repository maxlanceund/github-random.
 All simulations were run via GitHub Actions in the cloud.

 ---